gerritonagoodday/google_translate/README.md

 # NAME

-google\_translate.pl: Translates any arbitary text from one language to another.
+google\_translate.pl: Translates any arbitrary text from one language to another.

 It also preserves formatting tags (e.g. %1$s, %03c, %d, %e), substitution tags (e.g. {} and \[\]}),
 programming functions (class::method) and HTML tags in the input text in the same order as